- Traditional Japanese paper

 - 1. Steaming the raw materials

-This is the process of carefully shaving the skin with a knife on a sozoridai, one piece at a time, after the black bark has been soaked in water for about half a day and softened.
-The part called “amakawa,” found between the outer skin and white inner layer is left in order to bring out the toughness of the kozo.
+After the black bark has been soaked in water for about half a day and softened, the skin is carefully shaved on a sozoridai or shaving board with a knife.
+The part between the outer skin and white inner layer is left intact in order to bring out the toughness of the kozo.

-This is the process in which the white inner layer that has been stripped off in spring water is carefully shaken to wash away impurities.
-Water and soda ash amounting to 12% of the amount of water are heated to boiling in a large vat and then the raw material is loosened as it is being added.
-For about 2 hours it is boiled and steamed while turning it over approximately every 30 minutes so as to prevent uneven places from developing.
+The white inner layer of the bark is stripped off in spring water and carefully shaken to wash away impurities.
+A mixture of water and soda ash, with the soda ash amounting to 12% of the total water, is heated to boiling in a large vat.
+The raw material is loosened as it is being added.
+For about two hours it is boiled and steamed while turning it over approximately every thirty minutes so as to prevent uneven places from developing.
 When the boiling is finished, the next stage is to wash the material carefully in spring water to remove dust and other impurities.
-For kozo, during the process of akunuki (removing harshness), the dust is removed from each individual strip.
+For kozo, during the process of removing harshness, dust is removed from each individual strip.

-- 4. Dakai (Beating) The raw material is placed on a hard wooden board and its fibers are crushed by painstakingly beating it with sticks/rods made of oak.
+The raw material is placed on a hard wooden board and its fibers are crushed by beating it with rods made of oak.
 For Sekishu washi, the beating goes from side to side, left to right and back again, six times, while the material is reversed, top and bottom, six times.

-- 5. Kazushi A viscous liquid consisting of water, paper raw material, and tororoaoi is put into a vat and stirred with a stick to break it up and render it uniform.
-Making Sekishu washi (kamisuki) is done in three basic stages: kazushi, choshi, and sutemizu.
-Kazushi is the rapid lifting out of the paper material from the vat, and an entire screen of split bamboo is used to form the surface of the paper.
+A viscous liquid consisting of water, paper raw material, and aibika (which works to bind the fibers together) is put into a vat and stirred with a stick to break it up and make it uniform.
+Making Sekishu washi is done in three basic stages: kazushi, choshi, and sutemizu.
+The rapid lifting out of the paper material from the vat and the use of an entire screen of split bamboo to form the surface of the paper is called kazushi.

 Choshi involves scooping out a deep layer of the paper material and shaking it from front to back to make the fibers intertwine, thus creating a layer of Japanese paper.

-The thickness of the paper is determined by the number of times that choshi is performed; when it reaches the right thickness, things such as the water and paper material--anything superfluous—is vigorously shaken and thrown out.
-That stage is called sutemizu.
+The thickness of the paper is determined by the number of times that choshi is performed.
+Sutemizu is when the paper reaches the right thickness, any superfluous water or paper material is vigorously shaken and thrown out.

-After straining, the water on top of the paper on the paper bed is drained well and the paper is stacked sheet by sheet, moved, then left as is for one night.
+After straining, the water on top of the paper on the paper bed is drained well.
+The paper is stacked sheet by sheet, moved, and then left overnight.
 The pressure of a compressor is gradually increased to squeeze the water out of the paper bed.

 - 9. Drying

-This consists of peeling off the sheets of paper that have been compressed and squeezed and then brushing them onto drying boards of gingko wood.
-The drying boards with the wet paper web stuck to them are dried in the sun; this results in beautiful resilient and pliant Sekishu washi.
+The peeled off sheets of paper are compressed, squeezed, and then brushed onto drying boards made of gingko wood.
+The drying boards with the wet paper stuck to them are dried in the sun.
+This step results in beautiful resilient and pliant Sekishu traditional paper.

 - 10. Sorting

-After drying, the washi is sorted and any pieces with unevenness, thicknesses, dust, or the like, are carefully removed.
-Fine sheets of washi that have made it through this selection process are cut to suit their intended uses, and that is the finished product.
+After drying, the washi is sorted and any sheets with unevenness, thickness, or dust, are gently removed.
+Sheets of washi that have made it through this selection process are cut to suit their intended uses, and that is the finished product.

 Where to Buy & More Information